<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1448210&amp;fmt=gif">

 • On April 20th, Schneider Electric is hosting a panel titled “Building a resilient and competitive European industry in an era of permanent disruption.”
 Key talking points center around technological innovation, scalability, and industrial autonomy.

-• Schneider Electric is also highlighting how AI can be used to manage and adjust industrial processes more dynamically.
-Its work with Microsoft focuses on systems that can coordinate operations and respond to changes without relying entirely on fixed programming.
+• Schneider Electric is also highlighting how Agentic AI can be used to manage and adjust industrial processes more dynamically.
+Its expanded partnership with Microsoft focuses on autonomous systems that can coordinate operations and respond to changes without relying entirely on fixed programming.

 • The messaging aligns with a broader push toward more flexible and adaptive operations, particularly in environments where conditions shift frequently.
 The focus is on making systems more responsive rather than simply more automated.